 - High levels of heat and arc intensity are uncomfortable for some users

-Speed and ease of use defines the MIG welding process.
-GTAW, on the other hand, is a slower and more difficult technique to learn, But it really shines when you need precise welds.
+Speed and ease of use define the MIG welding process.
+While TIG welding is a slower and more difficult technique to learn, it really shines when you need precise welds.

-This is a versatile and ultra-clean way of welding that you can use on more different metals than other types of arc welding.
+This is a versatile and ultra-clean way of welding that you can use on more different metals than other methods of welding.
 It’s especially popular for aluminum and stainless steel projects.

-Most TIG work is manual.
+Most TIG welding is manual work.
 You have a great deal of control, and the final result depends heavily on your skill and experience.